 St John Scotland has proudly supported Mountain Rescue teams across Scotland for many years, and will have provided over £3.2million in funding by 2020.

 In Scotland, there are 23 volunteer Mountain Rescue teams, with over 800 volunteers.
 These teams provide 24/7 search and rescue services, critical to keeping people safe.

-Since it began its support of Mountain Rescue, St John Scotland has provided bases for 14 teams in Scotland including Aberdeen, Arran, Arrochar, Dundonnell, Galloway, Lomond, Moffat, Oban, Ochils, Skye, Tayside and Tweed Valley.
+Since we began our support of Mountain Rescue, St John Scotland has provided bases for 14 teams in Scotland including Aberdeen, Arran, Arrochar, Dundonnell, Galloway, Lomond, Moffat, Oban, Ochils, Skye, Tayside and Tweed Valley.

-The total cost of these bases has now topped £2 million and were initially provided to the teams under licence and rent free, but are now owned by the teams themselves.
+The total cost of these bases has now topped £2 million.
+They were initially provided to the teams under licence and rent free, but are now owned by the teams themselves.

 The other main element of support St John Scotland provides to Mountain Rescue is the provision of vehicles.
 A rolling programme was kicked off in 1998, when four teams a year received a new vehicle.
-Over the next ten years, 25 teams affiliated to the Scottish Mountain Rescue successfully applied and took delivery of a new vehicle.
+Over the next ten years, 25 teams affiliated to Scottish Mountain Rescue successfully applied and took delivery of a new vehicle.

 Each Mountain Rescue team works in a unique environment, so there is no 'typical' vehicle.
 Most of the teams in Scotland chose a Land Rover Defender, however each one required some degree of customisation and additional equipment such as winches, spotlights, roof racks and roll cages.
 Land Rover also adapted some of the early vehicles to ensure that a stretcher would fit in the vehicle.
 In some areas such as Glencoe, the terrain was such that the most suitable vehicle was a van with extra seating to take the team to the nearest point by road.

 In 2011, St John Scotland then rolled out a programme to provide a grant for £20,000 for Mountain Rescue teams to replace old vehicles.